 The last few weeks have been busy!
 In October we started prepping for the winter months ahead.

 As I’ve mentioned in a previous post, I moved into my tiny house for the first time during January of 2012 – the coldest winter the Northeast had seen in decades.
 Because of all the work that was needed to finish the house before the really heavy snow hit, we did not have enough time to get our wood prepared ahead of time.
 Chase and I made it through that frigid winter, but the entire experience made an indelible mark on me.
 Ever since that winter I’ve been fanatical about having enough cords of seasoned wood on hand and ready.
-This year Chase, with the help of the LSC and volunteers from Bard, definitely came through.
+This year Chase, with the help of our friends and volunteers from Bard College, definitely came through.

 The picture above captures just a bit of what we have ready this year.
 I think we have more than enough wood for this winter, and enough to take us into next winter, too!